postmanlabs/labs-docs/v6/postman/mock_servers/mocking_with_examples.md

   [![mock request not found error](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-anuhyaMock11.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-anuhyaMock11.png)

   We do, however, have a saved example with the path `/get` and the request method `GET`.
-So sending a `GET` request to the URL `https://b75a340e-4268-4b20-8f5f-3cfc8f37cec6.mock.pstmn.io/get` will return the proper response we are looking for.
+So sending a `GET` request to the URL `https://b75a340e-4268-4b20-8f5f-3cfc8f37cec6.mock.pstmn.io/get` will return a proper response we are looking for.

   [![mock response](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-anuhyaMock12.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-anuhyaMock12.png)